7. Functionsï

 ## [1] "aaaa" "bbbb" "cccc"

-Implement your own version of the built-in sequence function.
+Implement your version of the sequence function.

 ## [[1]]